 To better understand the normative approach, imagine two new mothers, Louisa and Kimberly, who are close friends and have children around the same age.
 Louisa’s daughter is 14 months old, and Kimberly’s son is 12 months old.
 According to the normative approach, the average age a child starts to walk is 12 months.
 However, at 14 months Louisa’s daughter still isn’t walking.
 She tells Kimberly she is worried that something might be wrong with her baby.
 Kimberly is surprised because her son started walking when he was only 10 months old.
 Should Louisa be worried?
 Should she be concerned if her daughter is not walking by 15 months or 18 months?

 The Centers for Disease Control and Prevention (CDC) describes the developmental milestones for children from 2 months through 5 years old.
 After reviewing the information, take this quiz to see how well you recall what you’ve learned.
 If you are a parent with concerns about your child’s development, contact your pediatrician.

 Issues in Developmental Psychology

 Is Development Continuous or Discontinuous?

-Continuous development views development as a cumulative process, gradually improving on existing skills ([link]).
+Continuous development views development as a cumulative process, gradually improving on existing skills (Figure 1).
 With this type of development, there is gradual change.
 Consider, for example, a child’s physical growth: adding inches to her height year by year.
 In contrast, theorists who view development as discontinuous believe that development takes place in unique stages: It occurs at specific times or ages.
 With this type of development, the change is more sudden, such as an infant’s ability to conceive object permanence.

 Is There One Course of Development or Many?